We are Insight

 Deb Toll is our resident keeper of duct tape and twine, keeping the entire office humming as we prepare to “feed the beast” of perpetual deadlines.
 If you haven’t officially requested your copy of Insight, she will track you down and remind you that of course, you really do want it.
 That is, if she is not out on a golf course somewhere, working on her swing for the next tournament, which she will probably win.

 Bryan Aschenbrenner gives us something to laugh about almost every day.
 (Let’s just say he just sees the silly side of life!)
 The 2014 UW-Oshkosh graduate joined us in the spring of 2017, eager to put his creative skills to work as our full-time graphic designer, responsible for layout of Insight (all but the cover and cover story, done by A2Z Design), all of Insight on Manufacturing as well as uploading content on our website, designing ads, taking photos and more.
 With a Brian and a Bryan on our team, how do we tell them apart when calling out their names?
 We’re still working on that, but this one sometimes jokes that he’s “The new, improved Bryan!”

-Julia Flaherty joined us in July 2017, bringing “flare” to Insight, in our newly-created position of part-time events and special projects coordinator.
-Along with Bryan, she also helps add generational diversity to our team demographics.
-A 2015 graduate of UW-Stevens Point, Julia also brings experience in promotions, digital and social media, copy writing and more.
+Beth Nelson joined us in February 2018, bringing a depth of marketing and communications experience to Insight, in our position of part-time events and special projects coordinator.
+A graduate of UW-Stevens Point, Beth also brings experience as a senior business development specialist, past director of marketing, and so many skills we can’t wait to harness, from design and photograph to spreadsheets and PowerPoint.
 How has Insight put on events without an events coordinator until now?
 We’ll soon test her potential.
 Stay tuned!